learn-co-curriculum/aws-html-album-cover-lab/README.md

 Open `index.html` in a separate browser tab to see your progress on the Album Cover as you build it.

-Run `learn test` to make sure you've met all the deliverables and passed the tests.
+Run `npm test` to make sure you've met all the deliverables and passed the tests.

 ## Conclusion

 A lot of the formatting in this lab is done using CSS, or Cascading Style Sheets, a language that defines styling for HTML.
+We will get to it in the next section of this module!
 Before we can get to more elaborate styling, though, it is important to have a strong understanding of HTML fundamentals.

 In this lab, we've tested that understanding by having you practice applying headers, image, and paragraphs.
 Completing this lab means that you have a solid